 Drug formulary FAQs

 A formulary is a list of preferred generic and brand-name medications approved by the Food and Drug Administration (FDA) that are covered under your Blue Shield Outpatient Prescription Drug benefit.
-You can check your Evidence of Coverage (EOC) or Certificate of Insurance (COI), or call the Customer Care number on your Blue Shield member ID card, to determine whether the formulary applies to your plan.
+You can check your Evidence of Coverage (EOC) or Certificate of Insurance (COI), or call the Customer Service number on your Blue Shield member ID card, to determine whether the formulary applies to your plan.
 The fact that a drug is listed in the formulary does not guarantee it will be prescribed by your physician.

 The Blue Shield Pharmacy and Therapeutics (P&T) Committee develops Blue Shield drug formularies.
 The P&T Committee reviews medical literature concerning safety, effectiveness, and current use in therapy to determine which drugs should be included on our formularies.
 The medical information reviewed is from a variety of nationally recognized sources such as Medline, other databases, pharmaceutical manufacturers, medical professional associations, and peer-reviewed journals.
 The P&T Committee reviews and updates the formularies regularly to ensure coverage of drugs that are cost-effective and safe.
 Through the use of the drug formulary associated with your plan, we can help maximize treatment quality while keeping your prescription drug costs lower.